PublicDesignWorkshop/FoodParent2.0/README.md

 ### Database Setup
 * Create a MySQL database, and admin user account and password for the database.
-* Open `tree_parent.sql` under {app-root-directory}/serverconfig and copy all and paste in SQL query/queries command prompt.
+* Open `tree_parent.sql` under {app-root-directory}/serverconfig and copy all and paste in SQL query/queries command prompt to create tables automatically.
 * Copy `database.php` and `dbpass.php` files from {app-root-directory}/serverconfig to {app-root-directory}/server directory.
 * Open `database.php` file and put your database information.
 ```php